beet-software/dorm/docs/docs/annotations/data.md

 - `Data` contains values supplied by an application command;
 - `Model` contains the persisted identity and model fields.

-See the [generated API reference](../reference/generated-api.md) for the types produced from an annotated data declaration.
+See the [Generated output contract](../reference/generated-contract.md) for the types produced from an annotated data declaration.